-Reputation is understood as how stakeholders, including employees, clients, investors, counterparties, regulators, policymakers, and society at large, perceive SBSA.
+Reputation is defined as what stakeholders, including staff, clients, investors, counterparties, regulators, policymakers, and society at large, believe about SBSA.
+Analysts, journalists, academics and opinion leaders also determine SBSA's reputation.
 SBSA's reputation can be harmed by an actual or perceived failure to fulfil the expectations of stakeholders due to a specific incident or from repeated breaches of trust.

-Reputational harm can adversely affect SBSA's ability to maintain existing business, generate new business relationships, access capital, enter new markets, and secure regulatory licences.
+Damage to SBSA's reputation can adversely affect its ability to maintain existing business, generate new business relationships, access capital, enter new markets, and secure regulatory licences.

+Approach to managing strategic risks

+The transition from business risk management to a more holistic strategic risk management began in 2020.
+The risk type and ownership has been defined.

-SBSA manages reputation risk from tactical and reactive, as well as strategic and proactive perspectives.
-Crisis management processes are designed to minimise the reputational impact of such events or developments.
+New and existing threats to SBSA's strategy are monitored on an ongoing basis.
+On a reactive basis, SBSA's crisis management processes are designed to minimise the impact of disruptive events or developments that could endanger its strategy or damage its reputation.
 Crisis management teams are in place both at executive and business line level.
-SBSA addresses potential reputation risk by trying to ensure that SBSA's perspective is fairly represented in the media.
-In addition, more attention is given to leveraging opportunities to proactively improve SBSA's reputation among influential stakeholders through external stakeholder engagements, advocacy, sponsorships and corporate social initiatives.
+This includes ensuring that SBSA's perspective is fairly represented in the media.

+Attention is given to leveraging opportunities to proactively improve SBSA's reputation among influential stakeholders through external stakeholder engagements, advocacy, sponsorships and corporate social initiatives.
-The primary management level governance committee overseeing reputation risk is ROC.

-The SBG code of ethics is an important reference point for all of its employees.
-The SBG ethics officer and SBG chief executive are the formal custodians of the code of ethics.